 Album Reviews

-There will be many different album releases in 2022; different, yes, but none better.
+There will be many different album releasES (this year); different, yes, but none better.

 Put on your dancing shoes people, the Blue Moon Marquee is back with another riveting album that will make you jump and shout, or, as the title accurately implies.
 Scream, Holler & Howl.